 The Wellhead Protection Area Map, Map 12 in Appendix B, denotes those areas where groundwater is drawn from in a two, five and twelve year period given a certain pumping rate.
-The delineation is performed by a qualified hydrologist by using several approved methods outlined by Spayd and Johnson (2003).
-Wellhead protection area within the Robinson's Branch Watershed covers 65% of the entire land mass within the watershed.
+The delineation is performed by a qualified hydrologist by using several approved methods put forth in the open-file report put out by the New Jersey Geological Survey (Spayd and Johnson, 2003).